binaryphile/docker-redmine/README.md

 customized redmine for my company's deployment, which is not what you want.

+To run a demo of Redmine in development mode, run:

+    export RM_IMAGE=binaryphile/redmine:2.3-stable
+    ./demo.sh

+Then point your browser to http://localhost:3000/.
+Admin user is "admin", password "admin".
+You'll want to change this if the system is on an untrusted network.
+Port 3000 will be available to the general local network unless you configure some sort of firewall.

+To run a production server, follow the directions below for setting up a database server.
+Then run:

+    export RM_IMAGE=binaryphile/redmine:2.3-stable
+    export DB_USER=[your db username]
+    export DB_PASS=[your db password]
+    ./initialize-production.sh
+    ./daemon.sh

+Then point your browser to http://localhost:3001/.

+You may also need to export settings for DB_ADAPTER and DB_DATABASE depending on how your database is set up.

+## Contents

 That image contains a vanilla (no plugins) Redmine 2.3-stable (latest at time of writing).
 It also includes [unicorn] for production use, but you won't need that if you're just taking it out for a spin.
 You can